2 Probability

 theme_classic()

-Using this Posterior distribution derived from the (wrong way) simulated data, the probability results in 10 or more head is
+Using this Posterior distribution derived from the (wrong way) simulated data, the probability results with 10 or more heads is

 # A tibble: 1 × 1